saltbo/supabase-auth-site/README.md

 ## Quick Start

-### 1. Deployment
+### 1. Deployment (Recommended Strategy)

-Click one of the buttons above to deploy to your preferred platform.
+**We strongly recommend Forking this repository first.** This allows you to easily update your site in the future by clicking "Sync fork" on GitHub.

+1. **Fork** this repository to your GitHub account.
+2. Choose your deployment platform below:

-**Cloudflare Pages (Recommended):**
+**Cloudflare Pages:**
-1. Click the "Deploy to Cloudflare Pages" button.
+1. Go to Cloudflare Dashboard > Pages > Connect to Git.
-2. Connect your GitHub account.
+2. Select your forked repository.
+3. Use Build Command: `npm run build` and Output Directory: `dist`.

+**Vercel / Netlify / Render:**
+1. Click the "New Project" button in your platform's dashboard.
-3. Allow Cloudflare to access your repository.
+2. Import your forked repository.
-4. Add the required environment variables during setup (see below).
+3. The build settings should auto-detect (Vite / dist).

+*(Alternatively, use the deploy buttons above for a quick start, but updates will require manual git operations.)*

 ### 2. Configure Environment